Cash Advance Apps

 How reliable is Brigit?

-Hundreds of Brigit reviews from April and May 2025 that we analyzed suggest users can rely on the app.
-Here’s what they have to say about it:
+Hundreds of Brigit reviews from June and July 2025 suggest users find the app reliable when they need it most.
+Here's what they have to say:

-• Lifesaver: Many people describe Brigit as a "lifesaver," helping them out when finances get tight.
+• Lifesaver: Many users describe Brigit as a "lifesaver" that helps them out when finances are tight or unexpected expenses arise.

 How much can I get from Brigit?

-• Stuck at $50: Many report being limited to $50 advances, even after months or years of on-time repayments.
+• Stuck at $50 limit: Lots of folks say that even after months or years of on-time repayments, their advance limit never increases beyond $50.

 App reviews talking about Loan Amounts: